Testimonials for MCN Programs

 Since MCN's inception in a university dorm room about a decage ago, over 5,500 undergraduates from 300 universities worldwide have participated in one or more MCN programs.
 MCN alumni have gone on to work at the United Nations, USAID, and launched their own social enterprises.

 Our most recent alumni survey revealed that 83% of MCN alumni are working in social impact careers, with over 6/10 sharing that MCN programming definitively prepared them for success in their work.
-One example is Toby Norman; he was recently named a Schwab Foundation Social Entrepreneur of the Year at 28 years old; explore his story and the impact of MCN here and stories of more MCN alumni here.
+One example is Toby Norman; he was recently named a Schwab Foundation Social Entrepreneur of the Year at 29 years old; explore his story and the impact of MCN here and stories of more MCN alumni here.

 Kayla O'Neill, 2015 MCN Marketing Associate Intern